Swivel Secure’s top five tips for mitigating risk when migrating to the cloud

 Try to find the right balance between security and agility

-Every business needs to focus on locking down its data in the cloud, but must not allow its business processes to be constrained by the security measures put in place, otherwise growth will be inhibited.
+Every business needs to focus on locking down its data in the cloud but must not allow its business processes to be constrained by the security measures put in place, otherwise, growth will be inhibited.
 Adaptive authentication solutions now enable the IT team and internal departments to introduce proportionate levels of security ‘friction’.
 Enterprises can deploy different authentication parameters for different users and services within the same installation and under the same license, applying exactly the right level of authentication to any given scenario.

 Focus specifically on the areas of weakness

-Too many cloud vendors champion the physical security of their data centres, but in reality, they’re not set up to defend the millions of vulnerable access points that hackers will use in a phishing attack.
+Too many cloud vendors champion the physical security of their data centers, but in reality, they’re not set up to defend the millions of vulnerable access points that hackers will use in a phishing attack.
 Enterprises need to enforce the same level of security on a network level.
 Those responsible for corporate security must take a holistic view of their company data, assess what is ‘business-critical’ and set up appropriate defences – including the implementation of strict user policies.

 Educate employees on good security practices

 Communication needs to be consistent and regular between the IT department and employees and the first stage must begin at the induction.
-On joining, users need to be walked through guidelines for IT security protocol, including bring your own device (BYOD) policies and general ‘do’s and don’ts’.
+On joining, users need to be walked through guidelines for IT security protocol, including bringing your own device (BYOD) policies and general ‘do’s and don’ts’.
 Ultimately, employees must appreciate that some level of authentication is necessary when dealing with corporate data.